1. Make sure that your NextD Player and your smartphone running the NextD Remote app are on the same local area network.

 4. Try reboot your WiFi router if you still have the connection problem.

 5. On rare occasions, your WiFi router may have the "AP Isolation" option enabled.
-If that is the case, simply disable this option so that the peer devices and see each other on the same network.
+If that is the case, simply disable this option so that the peer devices can see each other on the same local network.
 Most consumer routers don't have this option.